We admit 2-3 new students into the Feminist Studies Ph.D. program annually. Students submitting an application must have:

 Although the Ph.D. program in Feminist Studies includes an M.A. component, we only admit students who are pursuing a Ph.D.
 Accepted students already possessing an M.A. degree or who have completed graduate work at other institutions will be able to transfer coursework contingent upon the extent to which Feminist Studies Ph.D. course requirements are satisfied.

-The deadline for application has been extended to Friday December 5.
+The deadline for applications if December 4, 2015 by 12pm CST.
 Detailed application instructions may be found under the Applying section of our page.

 We encourage letters of reference that reflect upon the student’s previous work and promise of productive scholarship in the field of Feminist and/or Critical Sexuality Studies.
 Considerable emphasis is placed on the applicant’s writing sample (max.
 20 pages).
 The writing sample can be either a full piece or an excerpt that demonstrates the student’s writing, analytical, organizational, and research skills on a given feminist topic.
 We also look closely at the applicant’s personal statements.